-- 8.18) OT will tape shut and then spray with approved disinfectant after each biohazard bag is filled with dirty cages. - 8.19) IT will stack the last of dirty cages, close the top one and hand it to the OT. - 8.20) OT will place this last stack into the biohazard bin and close the biohazard bag appropriately. - 8.21) Extra feeders and water bottles that cannot be consolidated into the cage stack will be sprayed or wiped thoroughly with the appropriate disinfectant prior to being removed from the BCS and placed directly into the secondary disposal container for autoclaving. - 8.22) IT will close and wipe with disinfectant any item to be kept. - 8.23) OT will receive these items and place them in their place (food container, forceps, extra card holders, etc.).
+- 8.17) OT will tape shut and then spray with approved disinfectant after each biohazard bag is filled with dirty cages. - 8.18) IT will stack the last of dirty cages, close the top one and hand it to the OT. - 8.19) OT will place this last stack into the biohazard bin and close the biohazard bag appropriately. - 8.20) Extra feeders and water bottles that cannot be consolidated into the cage stack will be sprayed or wiped thoroughly with the appropriate disinfectant prior to being removed from the BCS and placed directly into the secondary disposal container for autoclaving. - 8.21) IT will close and wipe with disinfectant any item to be kept. - 8.22) OT will receive these items and place them in their place (food container, forceps, extra card holders, etc.).

-At this point the only items inside the BSC should be the bucket with disinfectant, a blue rag and the spray bottle with disinfectant.
+At this point the only items inside the BSC should be the bucket with disinfectant, absorbent towel and the spray bottle with disinfectant.

-- 8.24) IT will wipe down the entire BSC, moving any remaining items to clean all surfaces.
-If the blue rag used to clean the BSC seems full of debris (bedding for example), IT should use a new one. - 8.25) OT will hand more blue rags as needed. - 8.26) After wave of cleaning is complete, IT will spray the inside of the BSC with 70% alcohol and wipe down all surfaces with a blue rag, except the exhaust surface area in the ceiling of the BSC.
-The exhaust area should not be sprayed into as this will damage the HEPA filter. - 8.27) When BSC is clean and tidy, OT will open the trash can so IT can throw absorbent towel(s) and outer pair of IT's gloves into it. - 8.28) In addition, the IT will remove the vents and clean gross matter from underneath. - 8.29) IT can remove hands from BSC and immediately don another pair of outer gloves.
+- 8.23) IT will wipe down the entire BSC, moving any remaining items to clean all surfaces.
+If the rag used to clean the BSC seems full of debris (bedding for example), IT should use a new one. - 8.24) OT will hand more rags as needed. - 8.25) IT will spray the inside of the BSC with approved disinfectant, and wipe it down with a rag.
+The exhaust area should not be sprayed into as this will damage the HEPA filter. - 8.26) When BSC is clean and tidy, OT will open the trash can so IT can throw absorbent towel(s) and outer pair of IT's gloves into it. - 8.27) In addition, the IT will remove the vents and clean gross matter from underneath. - 8.28) IT can remove hands from BSC and immediately don another pair of outer gloves.

-- 8.30) Now either of the techs will gather all trash, close the biohazard bags, include a chemical steam indicator on each bag, and load the autoclave. - 8.31) All the remaining items should be put in their place and environmental monitoring duties should be performed.
+- 8.29) Now either of the techs will gather all trash, close the biohazard bags, include a chemical steam indicator on each bag, and load the autoclave. - 8.30) All the remaining items should be put in their place and environmental monitoring duties should be performed.